Class date: June 14, 2020

 Location: FEAS Room/Main Practice Room

 This introductory seminar will explore the life and basic teachings of the disciples of the historical Buddha.
 The life, teachings, and ministry of the Buddha are well-known but what about the men and women who followed him?
-This course will be a preliminary look into not only the 10 great disciples but also offer a brief survey of the 18 other followers both lay and monastic.
-These fascinating and spiritually insightful biographies are still relevant in the 21st century and represent all walks of life and social stations, from courtesan, aristocrat, to servant.
+This course will be a preliminary look into both lay and monastic original followers.
+These first adherents represented all walks of life and social stations, from courtesan, aristocrat, to servant.
+Learn how their fascinatingly insightful biographies are still relevant in the 21st century, and most importantly to your spiritual path.
 Open to beginners and veteran practitioners who are looking for a refresher course.
 Limited enrollment.

 Teacher: Our founding teacher, Senpai Daishin has over 30 years of experience in Buddhist practice and has an ability of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism.